 SCROLL DOWN FOR ONLINE FORM

 Submitting semi-annual reports is a requirement to remain an active member of the Stark County Safety Council and also a requirement for the BWC’s safety council rebate program.
-The information for this report is for period January 1 thru June 30, 2019.
-The reports may be submitted beginning July 1 and no later than July 15, 2019.
-If you do not submit this report, please forward this email to the appropriate person.requirement to remain an active member of the Stark County Safety Council and also a requirement for the BWC’s safety council rebate program.
-The information for this report is for period January 1 thru June 30, 2019.
-The reports may be submitted beginning July 1 and no later than July 15, 2019.
-If you do not submit this report, please forward this email to the appropriate person.
+The information for this report is for period July 1 thru December 31, 2019.
+The reports may be submitted beginning January 1 and no later than January 15, 2020.

 Semi-Annual Report Instructions